dgorin1/mddtoolkit/README.md

 # but encourage the user to carefully examine the results of their optimzations.
 punish_degas_early: false

-# Number of iterations to repeat: Because of the stochastic nature of the differential
+# Number of Times to Repeat Optimization: Because of the stochastic nature of the differential
 # evolution algorithm, we run each optimization 10x by default and return the only
 # the results from the best optimization.
 Adjust this value if you'd like to increase
 # or decrease this number